 "I failed," he uttered, bowing his head, "and the Order is dead because of it."

-"They're different," he protested, only for Padmé to shake her head.
+"That was different," he protested, only for Padmé to shake her head.
 "Anakin was the chosen one."

 "Was he?" she queried.
 "He was supposed to bring balance to the Force.
 Does the Force seem balanced to you?" she shook her head.
 "I think Qui-Gon was wrong to believe that child with the largest midi-chlorian count is the chosen one.
 He based that belief on power a quality belonging to and coveted by the Sith."